formix/infernal-engine/README.md

 reason to do that is to count the number of steps taken for a single `infer()` call.

-A complex series of rules could lead to an infinite loop setting values to the same set of facts without ever converging.
+For example, a complex series of rules could lead to an infinite loop setting values to the same set of facts without ever converging.
 If `info.step` gets over 500 (for example) you could suppose that the inference takes too long and decide to stop it.
 You could limit by execution time or even decide that a user input is so dumb that there is no point to waist computer cycles anymore.
-It's up to you to decide and this is how to do it (reusing my initial stupid example):
+It's up to you to decide and this is how to do it.
+So reusing my initial stupid example:

 ```javascript
 var InfernalEngine = require("infernal-engine");